-MAT 101 Fundamentals of Material 3 hrs.
-Management (3-0)
+MAT 101 Fundamentals of Material Management (3-0)

-Provides an introduction and overview to the field of material management and physical distribution.
-Topics covered include production and inventory control, purchasing, transportation, warehousing and materials handling, order processing, communications, and problems and issues related to the field.
+Provides an introduction and overview of the field of material management.
+Topics covered include objectives, benefits, relationships with other functions, organization, planning, inventory control, production control, purchasing, receiving and stores, material handling, physical distribution, computer applications, implementation and pitfalls. measurement and control and finance.

-MAT 120 Production Control 3 hrs.
-Concepts (3-0)
+MAT 120 Production Control Concepts (3-0)

-Describes the development, scope, and objectives of production control.
-Specific attention will be given to scheduling, control, critical path, machine loading, materials requirements planning, and other techniques, functions, and activities which are implicit in this aspect of material management operations.
+Describes the development, scope and objectives of production control.
+Specific attention will be given to scheduling, control, critical path, machine loading, materials requirements planning and other techniques. functions, and activities which are implicit in this aspect of material management operations.

-Prerequisite: MAT 101 or consent of
+Prerequisite: MAT 101 or consent of coordinator.

-coordinator.